Miao10000000/MiaoMiao/README.md

 # Daily passenger flow prediction in Galway
 ## 1.Dataset processing
 #### Code is in "data process" file
 This part is processing passenger flow datasets and weather datasets.
-First, processing to tables (passenger flow and weather).
+First, processing two tables (passenger flow and weather).
 Secondly, extracting useful columns and merging two tables together.
-Finaly, the table is as below.
+Fourthly, feature extraction, for example, “Day” is 2019-08-10, it can be extracted into “year (2019)”, “day(10)”, “month(8)”, “day of week”, “day of month”, “day of year”, “season”, etc. Finaly, meging twp tables to gether according to different day.
+The table is as below.
 ![](images/1.png)
 ## 2.Training five models
 #### Code is in "five models" file